amtoaer

 2. Abstracting multiple folders into a media library, which is updated in real-time or at regular intervals; matching the video files in the folders and obtaining information such as cover images, descriptions, ratings, and cast and crew from an open database, making the TV series list clear at a glance.

-3. Adopting a frontend-backend separation architecture, where the backend can be deployed on any host to provide APIs.
-Users can easily access it from multiple platforms (web, various client applications).
+3. Using a frontend-backend separation architecture, the backend can be deployed on any host to provide APIs.
+Users can easily access it from multiple platforms (web, various client apps).

 How to Install?#